Image: Joe Kim | Stylist: Tanya Chesney

-This adult-worthy panna cotta is like pudding with a twist, featuring the bold taste of espresso and the sour punch of amaretto-soaked cherries.
+This panna cotta is like pudding with an adult twist — it features the bold taste of espresso and the sour punch of amaretto-soaked cherries.

 - 3 cups 35% cream

 - ½ cup + 2 tbsp chopped good-quality dark chocolate